Swai15/Admin-Dashboard/README.md

-This is an admin dashboard with cards that'l lead to future and past projects.
+This is an admin dashboard with cards that'l link to future and past projects.

 The design's courtesy of The Odin Project and this exercise overall is meant to put my recent learning on grids into practice.
 I've been able to nest grids a lot into grids and I see why it's so useful in laying out the contents of a page.